dcallao/consul-gcp-lab/README.md

         export GOOGLE_APPLICATION_CREDENTIALS=my-service-account-key.json

+ 4. Modify the variables.tf file to reflect the project id.

+      variable "project_name" {
+        type        = string
+        default     = "my-demo"
+        description = "Name of the GCP project to create resources in."
+      }

- 4. Use Terraform to create the GCE instances, firewall rules, and Consul Connect intentions.
+ 5. Use Terraform to create the GCE instances, firewall rules, and Consul Connect intentions.

         terraform init
         terraform plan